 Creating AI without considering the potential ethical and human-centred implications creates liabilities for the evolution of social, economic and governance systems.
 In view of the magnitude of risk and the central role that AI will have in ordering societal infrastructure, those responsible must be taught from the beginning how to design for healthy outcomes.
 This includes awareness raising, for example, ranging from data integrity and cultivating transparency to understanding how technical decisions relate to civil, social and geopolitical outcomes.

-Teaching AI Ethics (TAIE) aims to connect a global group of university professors who teach in the area of AI and Machine Learning.
+Teaching AI Ethics (TAIE) aims to connect a global group of faculty who are teaching on the broad range of subjects pertaining to the design and application of artificial intelligence.
 The Forum is seeking to develop a community and repository of materials to help professors provide students with a critical awareness of how AI design decisions can influence social outcomes.
-The goal is to share materials, learn from one another and create best practice guides.
+At the heart, TAIE aims to create default standards for how AI is taught and thereby understood and perpetuated by future generations.

-Professors teaching courses that touch on the social implications of AI are invited to share their materials, which will be placed in a Forum-hosted repository of curricula.
+Faculty teaching on the social implications of AI are invited to share their materials, which will be placed in a Forum-hosted repository of curricula.
 This resource will guide those who have yet to develop learning materials on this topic.
 As professors new to the discipline develop their own curriculum, they will be encouraged to share these materials to foster collaboration.

 As the community grows, members will be invited to participate in offline events geared towards community-building in AI education.
 The Forum hopes this platform will come to serve as a powerful mechanism for increasing knowledge and awareness about responsibly teaching AI.